Retta Dixon Home: Abuse and compensation

-The findings released on 19 August 2015, found that AIM "did not meet the obligations that it had to children in its care, including protection from sexual abuse".
+The findings, released on 19 August 2015, found that AIM "did not meet the obligations that it had to children in its care, including protection from sexual abuse".
 The Commissioners found that AIM did not provide sufficient training to its staff on how to detect or respond to allegations of child sexual abuse.

-Compensation

-As a result of an out-of-court settlement, 71 people were awarded compensation in 2017.
+As a result of an out-of-court settlement, 71 people who brought a class action were awarded compensation in 2017.

 As of September 2021, a least ten people had applied for compensation under the Australian Government's National Redress Scheme (NRS), which was set up for people who have experienced institutional child abuse.
-However the government prevented Australian Indigenous Ministries (AIM) from being a participant in the NRS, for the stated reason that the group could not afford to pay out potential claimants.
+However the government prevented AIM from being a participant in the NRS, for the stated reason that the group could not afford to pay out potential claimants.
 There was a possibility that funding could be drawn from a government body, as a "funder of last resort", during the 2021 review of the scheme.
 Claimants and the AIM were exploring ways in which AIM could make a meaningful apology to survivors of abuse suffered at the home.

 In September 2021, a civil lawsuit brought by a man in his 50s against AIM and the Commonwealth in 2020 for abuse suffered by him at the home was concluded, with compensation paid after agreement was reached in a court-ordered mediation process.